Tax Management India. Com

 4. PMLA court grants bail to former WB minister Jyoti Priya Mallick in ration distribution case

 Summary: A PMLA court in Kolkata granted bail to a former West Bengal minister involved in an alleged ration distribution scam.
-The minister, who served as the Food and Supplies head from 2011 to 2021, was arrested by the Enforcement Directorate in October 2023.
-Bail was set at a personal bond of Rs 50 lakh, with an additional bail bond of Rs 50,000 and two sureties of Rs 25,000 each.
-The defense argued for bail due to prolonged detention and delayed trial commencement, while the ED opposed, citing the minister as a key accused.
+The court required a personal bond of Rs 50 lakh and a bail bond of Rs 50,000 with two sureties of Rs 25,000 each.
+The minister, who served as the Food and Supplies head from 2011 to 2021, was arrested in October 2023 by the Enforcement Directorate.
+His lawyers argued for bail due to prolonged detention and delayed trial, while the ED opposed, citing his key role in the case.

 5. 10 foundational principles of governance have been the pillar of this decade of unprecedented transformation: Union Minister Shri Piyush Goyal, in Chennai

-Summary: Union Minister of Commerce and Industry highlighted the transformative impact of 10 foundational governance principles over the past decade under the leadership of the Prime Minister.
-These principles include decisive leadership, transparency, and innovative financing, among others.
-They have propelled India's progress in global leadership, economy, and infrastructure development.
-The Minister emphasized India's rise as a global soft power, citing achievements in sports and culture.
-He acknowledged the challenges ahead but expressed confidence in overcoming them through resilience.
-The Minister concluded by referencing the Prime Minister's 11 Sankalp, which aim to lay the foundation for a developed India.
+Summary: Union Minister of Commerce and Industry highlighted 10 foundational governance principles that have driven India's transformation over the past decade under the leadership of the Prime Minister.
+These principles include decisive leadership, transparency, and innovative financing, among others, and have propelled India's progress in global leadership, economy, innovation, infrastructure, soft power, and women-led development.
+The Minister emphasized India's structured approach powered by democracy and diversity, and acknowledged ongoing challenges.
+He reiterated the government's commitment to sustainable development goals and concluded by referencing the Prime Minister's 11 Sankalp for a developed India.

 6. CCI approves the proposed acquisition of 34% equity shareholding of Ashoka Concessions (ACL) by Ashoka Buildcon (ABL) and certain convertible instruments of ACL by ABL and Viva Highways (Viva); and 26% shareholding of Jaora Nayagaon Toll Road Company (JN) by Viva

-Summary: The Competition Commission of India has approved the acquisition of a 34% equity shareholding in Ashoka Concessions by Ashoka Buildcon and certain convertible instruments of Ashoka Concessions by Ashoka Buildcon and Viva Highways.
-Additionally, Viva Highways will acquire a 26% shareholding in Jaora Nayagaon Toll Road Company.
-Ashoka Buildcon is engaged in engineering, procurement, and construction, as well as the operation and maintenance of roads and highways, using various models.
-Ashoka Concessions, a subsidiary of the Ashoka Group, focuses on road and highway operations.
-Jaora Nayagaon is involved in a highway project in Madhya Pradesh.
+Summary: The Competition Commission of India has approved Ashoka Buildcon's acquisition of a 34% equity stake in Ashoka Concessions and certain convertible instruments, alongside Viva Highways.
+Additionally, Viva will acquire a 26% shareholding in Jaora Nayagaon Toll Road Company.
+Ashoka Buildcon is involved in engineering, procurement, and construction, as well as the operation and maintenance of roads and highways through various models.
+Ashoka Concessions, part of the Ashoka Group, manages road and highway projects, while Jaora Nayagaon is a concessionaire for state highway projects in Madhya Pradesh.
+A detailed order from the Commission will be issued later.

 7. Free Trade Agreement talks with India have been relaunched: UK